The excess of molecular hydrogen in chemical networks without oxygen: Method

 \subsection{Chemical networks}

 In order to quantify the excess of $\mathrm{H}_2$ in reduced networks, we run the model grid calculations for chemical networks with different sets of included elements.
 The full chemical network within \textsc{Cloudy} consists of 30 elements, their various ionization stages as well as their molecules.
 This is the reference model and we refer to it as \texttt{Full}.
 For the reduced chemical networks, we switch off all elements beside a small subset, always including H and He, by adding the \verb`element off [element name]` commands to the \textsc{Cloudy} input file.

-Most critically, this does not affect the dust grain composition, which is set independently from the gas phase abundances.
+The dust grain composition in each reduced network matches the corresponding full chemical network comparison calculations.
 For solar metallicity, the formation on the surfaces of dust grains is the dominant formation process of $\mathrm{H}_2$, and therefore typically included in the reduced chemical networks mentioned in section~\ref{sec:introduction}.
 By excluding the individual elements from the gas-phase chemistry while keeping the grain properties unchanged, we reproduce the general processes included in reduced networks.